vintertown/sdi-doc/docs/apache/first-steps.md

 apt install apache2-doc
 ```

-But how can we access this documentation via our website?
+After installation, you might wonder how to access this documentation via your website.
-We use `dpkg` as the command for package management and use `-L` to examine all the files the package contains.
-Perhaps we can find a way to access the path here.
+To locate the documentation files, you can use the `dpkg` command for package management.
+By using the `-L` flag, you can list all the files contained within the package.
+This will help us identify the path to access the documentation.
 To examine the output that you get with the `dpkg` command we can use the following:
 `dpkg -L apache2-doc > files.txt`

 This will save the output to a `files.txt`-file.
 This way we can examine the whole output.
-Without doing so, it would be not possible to see everything within your console.

 We get the following output: